 We have compiled the most frequent questions and answers as well as the ones that we would have liked to ask as participants.
 This section will grow and be updated with the most frequent questions and useful information.

-Can I participate alone?
+Can I participate alone or in team?

 Where can I find the rules?

 You can read and download the rules HERE.

 What are the categories?